jahan-addison/blueberry/README.md

 ## Usage

 The end-goal is a provided cli tool to code-generate parser generators for C++17 and python 3 based on a provided dcg grammar.
-The generate code will be able to query and generate combinations just as Prolog, and their own algebraic implementation detail.
+The generated code will be able to query a language and combinations just as Prolog clauses, in their own algebraic implementation detail.

 ## What's Left